Bungamati: Machhindranath Temple

 The central ritual focus of Bungamati is the Temple of Machhindranath.
-To the villagers, Machhindranath is known by the name “Bungadeya”; the name is derived either after the village founded at the spot where Bhairav howled “bu” (birthplace) or from the word “Bungaa:” meaning “watering place” or “spring” like the explanation of the name of the village and several residents in Bungamati offer the second derivation.
+To the villagers, Machhindranath is known by the name “Bungadeya”; the name is derived either after the village esd founded at the spot where Bhairav howled “bu” (birthplace) or from the word “Bungaa:” meaning “watering place” or “spring” like the explanation of the name of the village and several residents in Bungamati offer the second derivation.
 Bungadeya has many important mythological, historical and contemporary ritual associations with water.
-Bungadeya being a primordial rain god, who was later identified with the benevolent Aryavalokiteshvara.
-Machhindranath is also known by the name of “Karunamaya” meaning an embodiment of love and kindness like a mother figure.
+Bungadeya was a primordial rain god who was later identified with the benevolent Aryavalokiteshvara.
+Machhindranath is also known by the name “Karunamaya” meaning an embodiment of love and kindness like a mother figure.
 While Bungamati Newa people refer to Machhindranath as Bungadeya, Newas from other parts of the valley use the name Karunamaya to refer to Machhindranath.
-The god of Bungamati and Patan is also identified as Raktapadmapani Lokeshvara and Aryavalokiteshvara.
+The gods of Bungamati and Patan are also identified as Raktapadmapani Lokeshvara and Aryavalokiteshvara.

 Another important part of historical importance in Bungamati is the living goddess, Kumari.
 Generally, people only know three Kumaris (in Kathmandu, Patan, and Bhaktapur), but there is also one in Bungamati.